LibraryCarpentry/lc-shell/_episodes/05-counting-mining.md

 This saves the subsetted data to a new file.

 > ## Alternative date commands
-> This way of writing dates is so common that on some platforms (not macOS X)
+> This way of writing dates is so common that on some platforms
 > you can get the same result by typing `$(date -I)` instead of
 > `$(date "+%Y-%m-%d")`.
 {: .callout}